Oligodendrogliomas usually form in the cerebral white matter in the front of the brain.

 Aggressive tumors need more intensive treatment.
 Doctors also consider the patient’s age.

-Radiation therapy is not used in young children because of the risk of side effects.
+Radiation therapy may be used after surgery to destroy cancer cells left behind.
+Radiation therapy depends on the type and location of the tumor and the age of the child.
+It is not used in young children because of the risk of side effects.

 Oligodendroglioma is much more common in adults than children.
 Less is known about the prognosis for young patients.
 Overall, children have better outcomes than adults.